SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 #### Admissible Heuristic
 - *h\*(n)*: True cost from node *n* to goal.
 - A heuristic is admissible if ***h(n) &le; h\*(n)*** for all *n*.
-- An admissible heuristic should never overestimate the cost to reach the goal
+- An admissible heuristic should never overestimate the cost to reach the goal.
 - i.e. *f(n)* never overestimates the actual cost of a path through node *n* to the goal.

 #### Dominance